singularhum/dealsFeedCanada/README.md

 </details>

 <details>
-<summary>Why am I not gettings alerts or getting notified for all alerts?</summary>
+<summary>Why am I not getting alerts or getting notified for all alerts?</summary>

 Please remember to set your notification settings for the #alerts channel to be "Only @mentions" and not "All Messages" so that you are only notified for the alerts you subscribed to.
 </details>